IsaacVerm/buy_cds/README.md

 ## Steps

-* get list of favourite cds
+* get list of favourite albums
 * find these cds on discogs
 * find sellers
 * find cheapest combination of sellers